From YouTube to Food Hero

 She started out in the performing arts, but her passion for cooking would just never burn out.
 And instead of taking her acting and dancing skills literally (she was a ballerina for 10 years), she realised her ability to communicate in front of an audience would combine well with her love for making good food.
 So Debbie Wong listened to her inner voice and started a cooking show, the popular “Debbie Wong’s Wok and Gong,” on YouTube, which her husband shoots and she edits.
 A year after she moved to Hong Kong she was awarded Food Hero 2015, which, she says, was only just the beginning of a life she can’t wait to explore.

-Sassy note: Debbie Wong will be featured on the exciting new talk show (the first of its kind in Hong Kong!)
-Off The Cuff with Nick D, scheduled to debut at the end of July.
-Here’s a sneak peek:
+Sassy note: Debbie Wong is featured on the exciting new talk show (the first of its kind in Hong Kong!)
+Off The Cuff with Nick D. Here’s the first episode:

 So, Debbie, what are the latest food trends?